floating-ui/floating-ui/.changeset/purple-monkeys-remain.md

 "@floating-ui/react": patch
 ---

-Improve performance by only clearing used timeouts
+perf: improve performance by only clearing used timeouts